Risky Business -They’re Buying American Front Men

 To solve this problem, unsuspecting people are recruited to become Independent Business Operators (IBO’s) that help those risky merchants and advertisers accept credit cards online so they can stay in business.

-IBO Scams Are Rising As Visa VAMP Takes Hold
+IBO Schemes Are Rising As Visa VAMP Takes Hold

 The timing of IBOCore’s big recruitment push is not a coincidence.
 Visa rolled out a tougher fraud-monitoring program called VAMP, which raised costs for any acquiring bank that lets merchants run high chargeback or fraud rates.